webrecorder/replayweb.page/docs/embedding.md

 Thus, if the HTML snippet was added to `https://my-site.example.com/path/my-web-archive-embed.html` then the sw.js should be added such that it is at: `https://my-site.example.com/path/replay/sw.js`.

 That's it!
-Loading `https://my-site.example.com/path/my-web-archive-embed.html` should now load the web arhive.
+Loading `https://my-site.example.com/path/my-web-archive-embed.html` should now load the web archive.

 (Be sure to add sizes to the `<replay-web-page>` tag as needed to size the embed).